High School Enrichment (non-CCAP) Student Application Process and Relevant FCC Policies

 Student Application Process

-The intent of this program is to provide opportunities for high school students in the 11th and 12th grades who have exhausted all opportunities to enroll in an equivalent course(s) at their high school.
+The intent of this program is to provide opportunities for high school students enrolled in 9th through 12th grades who have exhausted all opportunities to enroll in an equivalent course(s) at their high school.

 Applying and registering for high school enrichment courses is a two-step process: